Some clients are just not worth it

 Myth Number One : You shouldn’t turn down work because you never know when the next job will come along.

-Truth: While you’re breaking your balls trying to satisfy someone who will never be satisfied you could be using that time to find more satisfying clients.
+Truth: While you’re breaking your back trying to satisfy someone who will never be satisfied you could be using that time to find more satisfying clients.

 Myth Number Two: Any work is better than no work.